-Inhaled The material is not thought to produce respiratory irritation (as classified by EC Directives using animal models).
-Nevertheless inhalation, of the material, especially for prolonged periods, may produce respiratory discomfort and occasionally, distress.
+Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
 Ingestion The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
 This is because of the lack of corroborating animal or human evidence.
 The material may still be damaging to the health of the individual, following ingestion, especially where pre-existing organ (e.g liver, kidney) damage is evident.
 Present definitions of harmful or toxic substances are generally based on doses producing mortality rather than those producing morbidity (disease, ill-health).
 Gastrointestinal tract discomfort may produce nausea and vomiting.
 In an occupational setting however, ingestion of insignificant quantities is not thought to be cause for concern.
-Skin Contact The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
-Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
-Open cuts, abraded or irritated skin should not be exposed to this material Eye Limited evidence exists, or practical experience suggests, that the material may cause eye irritation in a substantial number of individuals and/or is expected to produce significant ocular lesions which are present twenty-four hours or more after instillation into the eye(s) of experimental animals.
-Repeated or prolonged eye contact may cause inflammation characterised by temporary redness (similar to windburn) of the conjunctiva (conjunctivitis); temporary impairment of vision and/or other transient eye damage/ulceration may occur.
-Chronic Long-term exposure to the product is not thought to produce chronic effects adverse to health (as classified by EC Directives using animal models); nevertheless exposure by all routes should be minimised as a matter of course.

-Pola Night 10% Carbamide TOXICITY IRRITATION

-Peroxide Gel Not Available Not Available

-urea hydrogen peroxide TOXICITY IRRITATION

-Not Available Not Available

-TOXICITY IRRITATION

-dermal (rat) LD50: 3000-5480 mg/kg ^[1] Nil reported

-hydrogen peroxide Inhalation (rat) LC50: 2 mg/L/4H ^[2]

-Oral (rat) LD50: 75 mg/kg ^[1]

-Legend: 1.
-Value obtained from Europe ECHA Registered Substances - Acute toxicity 2. extracted from RTECS - Register of Toxic Effect of chemical Substances Value obtained from manufacturer's SDS.
-Unless otherwise specified data
+Skin Contact following direct contact, and/or produces significant inflammat being present twenty-four hours or more after the end of the e- result in a form of contact dermatitis (nonallergic).
+The derma progress to blistering (vesiculation), scaling and thickening of the skin (spongiosis) and intracellular oedema of the epiderm Open cuts, abraded or irritated skin should not be exposed to this material ns, puncture wounds or lesions, may produce systemic injury with harmful effects.
+Examine the Еуе ocular lesions which are present twenty-four hours or more a characterised by temporary redness (similar to windburn) of the conjunctiva (conjunctivitis); Chronic Limited evidence suggests that repeated or long-term occupa tional exposure may produce cumulative health effects involving organs or biochemical systems.
+Pola Night 16% Carbamide TOXICITY IRRITATION Peroxide Gel Not Available Not Available TOXICITY IRRITATION urea hydrogen peroxide Not Available Not Available TOXICITY IRRITATION dermal (rat) LD50: 3000-5480 mg/kg ^[1] Nil reported hydrogen peroxide Inhalation (rat) LC50: 2 mg/L/4H ^[2]